Let’s live in a world that is in balance and allows us to be ourselves!

 - If I offer help, I am 100% invested in helping you!

-- My autism is a superpower in my coaching work
+- My autism helps me in my work.

-- I love tech and gadgets, but I don’t automatically leap to buy the latest thing
+- I love tech and gadgets, I seek the good in them.

 - Good quality dark chocolate works for me!